devangel77b/wrceletter/README.md

 ```bash
 git clone https://github.com/devangel77b/wrceletter
 ```
 On Ubuntu machines, your `texmf` is typically within your home directory (usually `/home/username/texmf`).
 The files should probably go within `~/texmf/tex/latex` somehwere).
+After placing the files in your `texmf` tree you will want to call `sudo texhash`.

 On Windows machines using Miktex I usually put the files in a `texmf` tree under `This PC > Documents` for example.
+After placing the files in your `texmf` tree you will want to use the Miktex admin tools to refresh files.

 ## Examples
 See the examples using `\documentclass{wrceletter}`, which is derived from `\documentclass{letter}`.